Pioneering hacker Kevin Mitnick, FBI-wanted felon turned security guru, dead at 59

 Upon his January 2000 release from prison, Mitnick told reporters his “were simple crimes of trespass.”
 He said ”I wanted to know as much as I could find out about how phone networks worked."

-He was initially barred for three years from using computers, modems, cell phones or anything else that could give him internet access — and from public speaking — but those requirements were dropped six months later.
+He was initially barred for three years from using computers, modems, cell phones or anything else that could give him internet access — and from public speaking.
+Those requirements were gradually eased but he wasn’t allowed back online until December 2002.

 Mitnick's forte was social engineering.
-He would impersonate company employees to obtain passwords and data, a technique known as pre-texting that remains among the most effective in hacking.
+He would impersonate company employees to obtain passwords and data, a technique known as pretexting that remains among the most effective in hacking and which typically requires considerable research to pull off successfully.

 “His ingenuity challenged systems, incited dialogues, and pushed boundaries in cybersecurity.
 He will remain a testament to the uncharted power of curiousity,” tweeted Chris Wysopal, who as a member of the white-hat hacking group L0pht testified before the U.S. Senate a few years before Mitnick did the same.